 Why Your Credit Score Is Important

 There’s a common misconception that credit scores don’t really matter unless you plan to borrow money.
-For instance, financial guru Dave Ramsey says that your credit score is really an “I love debt” score, and that if you always pay for everything with cash, there’s no need to worry about your credit rating.
+For instance, financial guru Dave Ramsey says your credit score is really an “I love debt” score.
+If you always pay for everything with cash, he argues, there’s no need to worry about your credit rating.

 Even if you have no plans to borrow money any time soon, it’s useful to know your score and, if it’s low, take steps to bump it up.
 Checking your credit regularly can also help you catch mistakes that may be damaging your score.

-A 2013 report by the Federal Trade Commission (FTC) found that about one in four Americans have significant errors in their credit reports.
-These errors range in significance.
+A 2013 report by the Federal Trade Commission (FTC) found that about one in four Americans have significant errors in their credit reports — that is, errors big enough to affect their credit scores.
+These errors vary in significance.
 For example, your report might show a missed payment that was actually just late.

 More seriously, it might show accounts in your name that you never opened — a sign that you’ve been a victim of identity theft.
 Checking your credit lets you find and fix such errors promptly before they cause major harm to your credit score.